ShyamAkshit/practice-demo/README.md

 # practice-demo
-This is my first Github Repositary
+This is my first Github Repositary.
 Author - Akshit Shyam